pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 ```

 Keyset properties:
+- subscribeKey
+  - Type: String
+  - Default: n/a
-- subscribeKey (String, required): subscribeKey from the Admin Portal.
+  - Your subscribeKey from the Admin Portal.
-- publishKey (String): publishKey from the Admin Portal (required if publishing).
+- publishKey
+  - Type: String
+  - Default: n/a
+  - Required for publishing.
+- secretKey
+  - Type: String
+  - Default: n/a
-- secretKey (String): used for administrative tasks.
-Keep secure; server-side only.
+  - Used for administrative tasks (server-side only).
+- authKey
+  - Type: String
+  - Default: n/a
-- authKey (String): used with Access Manager for restricted requests.
+  - Used with Access Manager for restricted requests.
+- userId
+  - Type: String
+  - Default: n/a
-- userId (String, required): unique UTF-8 identifier (up to 92 alphanumeric chars).
+  - Required unique identifier (UTF-8, up to 92 alphanumeric characters).
 Must be set to connect.
+- cipherKey
+  - Type: String
+  - Default: n/a
-- cipherKey (String, deprecated): pass to crypto instead.
-If set, encrypts all communications.
+  - Deprecated here; pass via crypto instead.
+If provided, all communications are encrypted.
+- UUID
+  - Type: String
+  - Default: n/a
-- UUID (String, deprecated): use userId instead.
+  - Deprecated; use userId instead.

 ### Sample code

 ##### Required User ID

-Always set the userId to uniquely identify the user or device that connects to PubNub.
+Always set userId to uniquely identify the user/device.
 Persist it for the lifetime of the user/device.

 ```
 1import 'package:pubnub/pubnub.dart';